vrushankjani/aws-soe-ami-end-to-end-automation/publishing/README.md

 	- QA / Compliance Tested
 	- Scanned for high security vulnerabilities

-These AMIs are created on a schedule basis and are made available to a member AWS account which can then consume this AMI its sample EC2 application stack.
+These AMIs are created on a schedule basis and are made available to a member AWS account which can then consume this AMI for its sample EC2 application stack.
 This can further be expanded to share this AMI with multiple accounts or across organisation.

 This repository contains code to deploy a solution code to deploy SOE baking solution.